frankenbone/HelloFX/README.md

 # HelloFX
-Using JavaFX to allow a nicer lok to engage user to start the Rave Word Occurrences program
+Using JavaFX to allow a nicer look to engage user to start the Rave Word Occurrences program